pdffiller/qless-php/README.md

 $worker->run();
 ```

-The following POSIX-compliant signals are supported in the parent process:

-- `TERM`: Shutdown immediately, stop processing jobs
-- `INT`:  Shutdown immediately, stop processing jobs
-- `QUIT`: Shutdown after the current job has finished processing
-- `USR1`: Kill the forked child immediately, continue processing jobs
-- `USR2`: Don't process any new jobs, and dump the current backtrace
-- `CONT`: Start processing jobs again after a `USR2`

-_For detailed info regarding the signals refer to [`signal(7)`](http://man7.org/linux/man-pages/man7/signal.7.html)._

-You should send these to the master process, not the child.

-The child process supports the `USR2` signal, which causes it to dump its current backtrace.

 #### Non-Forking Worker

-In addition to the forking worker, Qless PHP includes a non-forking worker.
-Coupled with an external service manager
-such as systemd, this can alleviate a number of issues related to external connectsions (such as to Redis or MySQL)
+Qless PHP also includes a non-forking worker.
+This can alleviate a number of issues related to external connections (such as to Redis or MySQL)
-from worker processes.
+from worker processes, and may give better results when using an external service manager such as systemd to manage the worker process.
 Usage is very similar to the forking worker:

  ```php
  // The autoloader line is omitted